CHRI-Lab/ros2_vision/docs/openpose.md

 ```
 $ sudo pip install numpy opencv-python
 ```
-This will build a version of opencv that is nto compatible with gstreamer.
+This will build a version of opencv that is not compatible with GStreamer.
 Instead run:
 ```
 $ sudo apt-get install python3-opencv
 ```